a14e/mydi/README.md

 * Working with dyn traits
 * Ability to use multiple structures with the same types through tagging
 * Usage of default traits and arbitrary functions for default arguments
+* The ability to not only assemble classes but also disassemble classes into components.
+For example, for use with configurations.

 This library streamlines the management of complex projects with numerous nested structures by organizing the assembly and integration of various application components, such as configurations, database connections, payment service clients, Kafka connections, and more.
 While not providing these components directly, the library significantly simplifies the organization and management of your application's structure if it consists of such elements.
 My DI ensures dependency management remains organized, easy to read, and expandable, laying a solid foundation for the growth of your project.

 ## How to connect the library?